peterhinch/micropython-async/FASTPOLL.md

  * ``after(t)``  Awaitable.
 Low priority version of ``sleep(t)``.
  * ``after_ms(t)``  Awaitable.
 LP version of ``sleep_ms(t)``.

-It also adds an event loop method to schedule a callback at low priority:
+It adds two event loop methods.

  * ``loop.call_after(t, callback, *args)`` Analogous to ``call_later()``.
+ Schedule a callback at low priority.
+ * ``loop.max_overdue_ms(t=None)`` Forces tasks or callbacks to be scheduled if they become more overdue than the period.
+If the arg is ``None`` the  period is left unchanged.
+A value of 0 restores default scheduler behaviour.
+In all cases the period value is returned.

 # 3.1 Low priority yield